Abdul Matin Baig: Media

 He was interviewed for the BBC documentary Afghanistan: Getting Out.

 Personal life

 His wife is Adela Raz.
-She was the Afghan Ambassador of Afghanistan to the United States from 26 July 2021–18 February 2022.
-They starred in a BBC World Service Podcast together.
+She was the Afghan Ambassador of Afghanistan to the United States from 26 July 2021 to 18 February 2022.
+They starred in a BBC World Service podcast together.

-Bek's father Abdul Motalib Bek was a Tajik tribal leader and member of parliament, old anti-Soviet Mujahid of the United Front, but on 25 December, 2011 was killed by a suicide bomber of Taliban.
+Bek's father, Abdul Motalib Bek, was a Tajik tribal leader, member of parliament, and anti-Soviet Mujahid of the United Front, who was killed by a Taliban suicide bomber on 25 December 2011.